PrefectHQ/prefect/docs/tutorial/work-pools.md

 Navigate to the **Work Pools** tab and verify that you see `my-managed-pool` listed.

+Feel free to select **Edit** from the three-dot menu on right of the work pool card to view the details of your work pool.

+Work pools contain configuration that is used to provision infrastructure for flow runs.
+For example, you can specify additional Python packages or environment variables that should be set for all deployments that use this work pool.
+Note that individual deployments can override the work pool configuration.

 Now that you’ve set up your work pool, we can create a deployment that is tied to this work pool.
 Let's deploy your tutorial flow to `my-managed-pool`.